 - Each of us is a living system, a complex fabric, of biology, energy, consciousness, and soul which are interrelated, interconnected, and interdependent.

-- All living systems have an innate capacity for self-healing, thus so do we, if only we follow our system’s way of ‘thinking in relationships, integration, and interconnectedness’ instead of being hierarchy divided in a mind, a body with parts, a soul and spirit.
+- All living systems have an innate capacity for self-healing, thus so do we, if only we follow our system’s way of ‘thinking in relationships, integration, and interconnectedness’ instead of being a hierarchy divided into a mind, a body with parts, a soul and spirit.

 I discovered how I had gotten stuck in a one-sided negative attention spiral of What’s Wrong.
-And I experienced that thinking and emotions are only two channels of a huger somatic constellation through which we know ourselves, and by which a living system informs itself of inner and outer relationships.
-Most importantly I learned how to help my system prime for healing, nurturing all somatic information channels with the input of “What is here and now’.
-Through Perception, reconnecting with my senses, learning systemically from the inside out through movement, and now-attention.
+And I learned that thinking and emotions are only two channels of a huger somatic constellation through which we know ourselves, and by which a living system informs itself of inner and outer relationships.
+Most importantly I learned how to help my system prime for healing, nurturing all somatic information channels with the input of “What is.
+Through Perception, reconnecting with my senses, and learning systemically from the inside out through movement, and now-attention.

 In many forms of therapy and coaching, the focus is on the somatic channels of emotion and thought only.
 The attention is on What is wrong; the former experiences, the trauma… Reliving the triggering emotions, and analyzing them.
 And I experienced that this starting point keeps reinforcing the pattern of suffering instead of helping our system to self-regulate and heal.

 It certainly didn’t happen overnight, no quick fix here.
 And that is exactly why the healing happened!
-Instead of forcing my system to suddenly change, I danced with my system through awareness, movement, stillness, and time, crafting my attention to what felt good.
+Instead of forcing my system to suddenly change, I danced with the system through awareness, movement, stillness, and time, crafting my attention to what felt good.
 Gently offering options to my system, in addition to the one my system was used to.
-I learned to trust my system that it would choose what felt best to thrive in life in its own natural time and with its self wise.
+I learned to trust my system that it would choose what felt best to thrive in life in its own natural time and wisdom.

-In the Movement and wellbeing festival of Online Movement Academy, I will share a somatic movement and dance experience that has helped me and my clients to follow and flow with our systems and move from freeze to flow.
+In the Movement and Wellbeing Festival 2021 of Online Movement Academy, I shared a Feldenkrais somatic movement experience that has helped me and my clients to follow and flow with our systems and move from freeze to flow.
 You can listen and move with it below.